bmourad01/lang-n-change/README.md

 Each of these algorithms assume that the input language uses small-step semantics with evaluation contexts.

+Some sample language definitions are provided in the `lan/` directory:

+- `fpl.lan` is a functional programming language combining features of the call-by-value Simply-Typed Lambda Cauclus with lists, pairs, natural numbers, booleans, and so on, as well as universal types (a-la System-F) and iso-recursive types.
+- `mj.lan` is a simplified version of the MJ [5] (Middleweight Java) calculus.

 ### Gradualizer

 The `gradualizer/` directory contains algorithms for adding gradual typing to a functional language.
 It is based on the methodologies described in [3] and [4], and contains one-to-one translations of the language repositories for both papers (`gradualizer/static/` and `gradualizer/dynamic/`, respectively; see https://github.com/mcimini/Gradualizer and https://github.com/mcimini/GradualizerDynamicSemantics).